darianlee444/darianlee444/README.md

-### Hi there 👋
+# Darian Lee's Profile

-### About Me
+# About Me

-My name is Darian Lee and I'm an aspiring data analyst with a bachelor's degree in experience in SQL, Excel, and Power BI.
-See some of my projects below!
+Hello!
+I'm Darian Lee, a passionate analytics professional with a bachelor's degree in Applied Math and Statistics from Stony Brook University.
+I love turning raw data into informative insights in order to solve problems.